coinbase/fenrir/README.md

 ## Supported Resources

-Fenrir does not support all resources, or all properties for those resource.
-These limitations:

-1. Limit used resources to those with valid tags.
-This stops the use of resources a project is not allowed to use.
-2. Force the use of good practice, e.g. correct non-conflicting names.
+Fenrir does not support all SAM resources or all properteis.
+Generally it limits all references resources (e.g. Security Groups, Subnets, S3, Kinesis) to have specific tags AND it forces good naming patterns to stop conflicts.

+The specific resources that it supports, and their limitations are:

 ### AWS::Serverless::Function

-The limitations are:

-1. `FunctionName` is generated from the project, config, and lambda resource names
+1. `FunctionName` is generated and cannot be defined.
-1. `Role` must have the `ProjectName`, `ConfigName` same as the template, and `ServiceName` equal to the name of the Lambda resource.
+1. `Role` must have the tags `ProjectName`, `ConfigName` same as the template, and `ServiceName` equal to the name of the Lambda resource.
 1. `VPCConfig.SecurityGroupIds` Each SG must have the `ProjectName`, `ConfigName` same as the template, and `ServiceName` equal to the name of the Lambda resource.
-1. `VPCConfig.SubnetIds` must have the `DeployWithFenrir` tag equal to `true`
+1. `VPCConfig.SubnetIds` must have the `DeployWithFenrir` tag equal to `true`.
-1. `Events` are limited to certain `Type`'s and limitations
+1. `Events` supports certain `Type`'s and properties.

 **Supported Events**

-To be allowed to use referenced resources they require **correct tags**: These tags are `FenrirAllAllowed=true` OR have `FenrirAllowed:<project>:<config>=true` OR `ProjectName` and `ConfigName` tags equal to the releases.
+Not all event types and properties are supported.
+A general restriction is that referenced resources must have  **correct tags**: These tags are `FenrirAllAllowed=true` OR have `FenrirAllowed:<project>:<config>=true` OR `ProjectName` and `ConfigName` tags equal to the releases.

 1. `Api`: It must have `RestApiId` that is a reference to a local API resource
 1. `S3`: `Bucket` must have **correct tags**
 1. `Kinesis`: `Stream` must have **correct tags**
 1. `DynamoDB`: `Stream` must have **correct tags**
 1. `SQS`: `Queue` must have **correct tags**
-1. `Schedule`: Supported
+1. `Schedule`: generally supported
-1. `CloudWatchEvent`: Supported
+1. `CloudWatchEvent`: generally supported

 ### AWS::Serverless::Api

 The limitations are:

-1. `Name` is generated from the project, config, and API resource names
+1. `Name` is generated and cannot be defined
-1. `EndpointConfiguration` is defaulted to `PRIVATE`
+1. `EndpointConfiguration` defaults to `PRIVATE`

 ### AWS::Serverless::LayerVersion

 The limitations are:

-1. `LayerName` is generated from the project, config, and API resource names
+1. `LayerName` is generated and cannot be defined

 ### AWS::Serverless::SimpleTable

 The limitations are:

-1. `TableName` is generated from the project, config, and API resource names
+1. `TableName` is generated and cannot be defined

 ## Fenrir Deployer